moonlitworks/prefire/design/mechanics.md

 ## Prototype

-The map will be a hexagonal grid with a radius of 6.
+The map will be a flat-top hexagonal grid with a radius of 6.
 The player and 6 enemies will be randomly placed in cells without overlap and start the first round.
 A new round will start until all enemies are defeated.

 ## Card Effects